MKAB Father's Day Shoutouts

-Soldiers from the 216th and 340th Military Police Companies give Father's Day shout outs at Mihail Kogălniceanu Air Base, Romania, on June 5, 2024.
-Father’s Day was established on June 19, 1910, to honor all fathers, especially those who are no longer with us..
+Soldiers from the 216th and 340th Military Police companies give Father's Day shoutouts at Mihail Kogălniceanu Air Base, Romania, June 5, 2024.
+Father’s Day was established on June 19, 1910, to honor all fathers, especially those who had died.
 (U.S. Army video by Pfc.
 Alexcia Rupert)

 |Date Taken: